EvanDotPro/evanbotpro/README.md

 -- **The plugin API is subject to change.**
 -- **Currently values are reloaded from the `.env` file every time a message is received by the bot.
 This means if you save your `.env` file with bad values or syntax, you can crash the bot.**

+### License

+My bot is available under the MIT license.
+Basically, you can use this code for fun, profit, or whatever you want as long as you retain the original license + copyright notice in the [LICENSE](./LICENSE) file and don't try to pass it off as your own or hide that the code came from here.